AdobeDocs/experience-platform.en/help/edge/fundamentals/top-bottom-page-events.md

 >[!TAB Auto-rendered propositions]

-The code sample below exemplifies a bottom of page event configuration which automatically renders personalization events.
-Additionally, it triggers the sending of the display notifications which were suppressed in the [top of page](#top-of-page) event.
+The code sample below exemplifies a bottom of page event configuration which sends display notifications for propositions which were automatically rendered on the page but for which display notifications were suppressed in [top of page](#top-of-page) event.

 >[!NOTE]
 >